-Wix has an edge advantage over other website builders due to its powerful interface that makes it extremely easy for you to create a website in minutes.
+Wix has an edge over other website builders due to its powerful interface, making it extremely easy to create a website in minutes.

 Wix offers over 800 free customizable templates that simplify your process of building the website of your choice.

-These templates cover all types of websites ranging from e-commerce sites to portfolio websites, from media websites to entertainment websites, and much more.
+These templates cover all types of websites, from e-commerce to portfolio websites, media to entertainment websites, and much more.

 Tutorial videos are also available on how to customize templates.

 With Wix, you can be flexible with your web designs.
 You get to be able to modify, customize, and expand the many elements available at your disposal.

 Ranking high in search engines is every website owner’s dream, and Wix understands this!

 And so to help you, Wix has a built-in SEO section with a wide range of easy-to-use features that enables your site to rank high in Google searches.

 Wix also makes it easy for beginners to understand the ins and outs of the SEO section by providing suggestions that increase your chances of ranking high.